irezwi/codewars-solutions/README.md

 # codewars-solutions

-These are my solutions of Katas on http://www.codewars.com/
+These are my solutions of Katas from http://www.codewars.com/